HViktorTsoi/alpha_lidar/README.md

 To program the firmware onto the MCU, we need an [ST-LINK V2](https://www.st.com/en/development-tools/st-link-v2.html) programmer.
 Please refer to the programming process outlined in the[STM32CubeProgrammer user manual](https://www.st.com/resource/en/user_manual/um2237-stm32cubeprogrammer-software-description-stmicroelectronics.pdf).

 # :floppy_disk: II.
-Prepare code and datasets
+Prepare Code and Datasets

 We also provide multiple pre-collected datasets to test 𝛼LiDAR's performance if the hardware is not available.
 The dataset can be downloaded at [Mega Drive](https://mega.nz/folder/fEpwARjD#AVRIQ-gzrFtTJn6fuwmXng) or [Baidu Pan (Code: u0tr)](https://pan.baidu.com/s/1nzBAgfkNCF8X1rAMBUw8Rg).